Solar for All

 On April 22, 2024, the U.S. Environmental Protection Agency (EPA) awarded the Connecticut Department of Energy and Environmental Protection (DEEP) with a $62.45 million grant under its Solar for All initiative, including $400,000 of in kind services from EPA in the form of technical assistance.

 This competitive grant program through the EPA’s Greenhouse Gas Reduction Fund is aimed at expanding solar energy investment in "low-income and disadvantaged communities," as defined by the EPA.
-The grant competition is funded by President Joe Biden’s Investing in America agenda as part of the Inflation Reduction Act.
+The grant competition is funded by the Inflation Reduction Act.

 Connecticut’s grant application was led by DEEP in close collaboration with the Connecticut Green Bank, the Connecticut Public Utilities Regulatory Authority (PURA), the Connecticut Housing Finance Authority, the Connecticut Department of Housing, the Connecticut Department of Economic and Community Development, and others, making up the Connecticut Consortium.
 The consortium’s application is called, “Project SunBridge: Connecting Communities to a Solar Future.”